 - To secure the services of an individual with special qualifications, the President or Governor has the authority to offer compensation in two circumstances:

 - if the position is removed before the end of the agreement; or

 - if he should vacate the position on his own accord, which was not related to misconduct.

 - Notably, a contract such as this can only be negotiated with a newcomer, that is, someone who has never served in the military, an all-India service, the Central civil service, or a state civil service.

-The right to being heard has a broad application to Indian civil servants in the government.
+The right to be heard has a broad application to Indian civil servants in the government.

-- Originally, a civil servant was given the opportunity to be heard at two stages: the inquiry stage and the punishment stage.
+- Originally, a civil servant was given the opportunity to be heard at two distinct junctures.
+These two phases were the inquiry stage and the punishment stage.